mailjet/api-documentation/guides/_send-api-V3.md

 ```

-If the contact you are sending an email to is already in Mailjet system with some contact datas, you can leverage this information to personalise your email.
+If the contact you are sending an email to is already in Mailjet system with some contact datas, you can leverage this information to personalize your email.

 Use <code>[[data:METADATA_NAME]]</code> or <code>[[data:METADATA_NAME:DEFAULT_VALUE]]</code> to insert data in your content.

-<code>DEFAULT_VALUE</code>is the default value that will be used if no data found.
+<code>DEFAULT_VALUE</code> is the default value that will be used if no data is found.

-[More information](/guides/#personalisation-add-contact-properties) about how to add contact properties.
+Refer to the [Personalization section](/guides/#personalization-add-contact-properties) for more information on how to add contact properties.

+<div id="go-further-with-personalisation"></div>

-###Go further with personalisation
+### Go further with personalization

-Mailjet offers a Templating language that can extend the personalisation of your transactional messages.
+Mailjet offers a Templating language that can extend the personalization of your transactional messages.
-Visit [Transactional templating](/guides/#transactional-templating) guide to learn about additional substitutions, modification functions and conditional statements you can use to personalize messages.
+Visit our [Transactional templating](/guides/#transactional-templating) guide to learn about additional substitutions, modification functions and conditional statements you can use to personalize your messages.

-<h2 id="using-a-template-v3">Using a Template</h2>
+<h2 id="using-a-template-v3">Use a Template</h2>

 ```java
 package MyClass;